 How to view the payment plan

-2. Click on the the desired child's file and go to the Payments tab
+Click on the student's profile and go to the Billing tab

 How to edit an entire payment plan at once